Yes, you must be 13 by July 1st of the seasonal year! 13 year old referees will be assigned to younger rec league games.

 If you can referee just one game (average length 1 hour) a week, that will help a lot.
 Of course, you can do more games if you want.
 If you referee 10 League games during the season, your registration fee ($40) and uniform fee ($50) are refunded to you.

-All new referees who pass the USSF exam receive a free “referee kit” that includes a complete uniform (shirt, shorts, and socks), whistle, lanyard, red and yellow cards, cardholder and flags.
+All new referees who pass the USSF exam receive a “referee kit” that includes a complete uniform (shirt, shorts, and socks), whistle, lanyard, red and yellow cards, cardholder and flags.
 We provide everything you need including a referee bag to hold your gear!
+This is a $65 kit paid for during training.
+You can earn it back by refereeing 10 games.

 Soccer officials, adults and youths, are paid from $20 to $30 per game depending on the age level of the teams.
 See Pay Page